zacanger/trash/README.md

 * No classes or other OOP-specific constructs (just functions and data)
 * Compiled, but with a dev-time interpreter (like `runhaskell` or `go run`) and a REPL (like `ghci` or `gore`)
+* Or maybe interpreted, intended to be used as an embedded scripting language in Rust or something else?
 * Small implementation in host language, with as many features as possible implemented in the standard library